ACE Advisory Board

-During his time with the Johns Hopkins Health system he was the Director of Capital Sourcing for Nobilant and The Johns Hopkins Health System in Baltimore, Maryland.
-John created an integrated capital department, with three units, creating policies, procedures and workflows enhance the capital strategic sourcing process.
+During his time with the Johns Hopkins Health System he was the Director of Capital Sourcing for Nobilant and The Johns Hopkins Health System in Baltimore, Maryland.
+John created an integrated capital department, with three units, creating policies, procedures and workflows to enhance the capital strategic sourcing process.
 He was with Johns Hopkins for more than 27years, 17 of those years as the Capital Administrator, responsible for the financing and negotiations of all health system medical equipment and service contracts.

 John had oversight for the capital sourcing for the 6-JHHS hospitals and the sourcing of the other 12-GPO hospitals, totaling over $900-million in capital spend.
-The sourcing includes the total cost of ownership, all consumables and services as well as capital acquisitions.
+The sourcing included the total cost of ownership, all consumables and services, as well as capital acquisitions.
 His focus on equipment is the technology, life-cycle-management and the obsolescence risk of the medical equipment.
 John’s approach includes reviewing the changes in vendor’s medical equipment, evaluating products at the factory and with senior management in research and development, to access the most economically feasible acquisition methodology.
-He was also responsible for making financial acquisition decisions for JHHS that includes lease-buy analysis and related finance polices.
+He was also responsible for making financial acquisition decisions for JHHS that included lease-buy analysis and related finance polices.

 As an Executive Director reporting to the Chief of Operations, Frank Aucremanne is responsible for all real estate, planning, design, construction, and facilities operations and maintenance across the Cleveland Clinic system.
 The system encompasses over 24 million square feet of facilities consisting of over 200 buildings located across three states and two countries.